njakub/kaz-mielony/src/content/recipes/einstein/einstein-creamy-mushroom-pasta.md

 8. **Combine pasta and sauce**: Add the drained pasta to the skillet and toss thoroughly to coat every strand.
 Add more pasta water gradually if needed to help the sauce cling to the pasta.

 9. **Final seasoning**: Taste and adjust with salt and freshly ground black pepper.
 The sauce should be creamy but not heavy, with the mushrooms providing earthy depth.

-### Serve

-10. **Plate and garnish**: Divide among four warmed bowls.
-Top with the remaining fresh parsley and extra pecorino romano for those who want it.

-## Einstein's Wisdom

-This dish embodies Einstein's appreciation for simplicity and quality—a few excellent ingredients combined with proper technique to create something memorable.
-The creamy richness would have provided the sustained energy needed for his evening calculations, while the earthy mushrooms grounded the dish in the kind of honest flavors he preferred.

-Serve immediately while the pasta is hot and the sauce is at its silkiest, perfect for sharing with fellow thinkers over discussions of science and philosophy.